pleshw/a-star-pathfinding/README.md

 # It was suposed to be a RPG

-## An implementation of A* Pathfinder
+## My implementation of A* Pathfinder

-Here is an implementation of A* in javascript, the algorithm find the path and return as an `Map()` of positions.
+There it is...
+An implementation of A* path finding algorithm in javascript.
+It find a path between 2 points and return it as an `Map()` of positions.

+First made in CPP a long time ago and re-designed for my javascript obssession.

+It will be re-implemented and adjusted after the "Boas práticas de programação" grade.
+I will probly use dynamic proggraming for improvments, but later on.

+You can test it at https://pleshw.github.io/a-star-pathfinding/